ppkgtmm/bank-churn-prediction/README.md

-# churn prediction
+# ❗churn prediction

-Make sure to be inside project directory in your terminal
+machine learning model built to identify customers who are at risk of churning

 ## initialization